dzdrazil/react-redux-system-starter/README.md

 # react-redux-system-starter
 *not* setup as isomorphic

+*Note:* This was originally intended to use jspm / system.js; however, because that project is still tied to babel 5.2.8 at the time of this writing, the project is using Browserify.
+Expect this to change at some point in the future.

 This is a rough outline of a project setup with:

 * Airbnb eslint config